An Overview of the Core Ethical Principles Governing Health Informatics

 Data collection, access, use, storage, manipulation, disposition must readily be available for prompt and full disclosure

-3. Principle of Security
+3. Principle of Security and confidentiality of the information collected

 The data collected must be protected by all and reasonable measures against potential loss, unauthorized destruction, degradation, access, use, change, manipulation or communication.